Season Review: Chicago Bulls

 Young point guards are never expected to be great straight off the bat, so it was no surprise when Coby White started the season off a bit scratchy.
 But, he has bounced back in style, and forced his coach to give him the starting role that he deserves, right before the NBA was shut down indefinitely.

-White began to dominate in early February, dropping 33 points in two consecutive games off the bench and beating teams up not just from the perimeter, but with flashy yet strong drives That we had not seen from his game until then.
+White began to dominate in early February, dropping 33 points in two consecutive games off the bench and beating teams up not just from the perimeter, but with flashy yet strong drives that we had not seen him implement until then.
 He can be an incredible player in this league as long as he keeps up the work he’s doing, being an inside-outside threat with a strong mentality to attack at any given opportunity.

 The stretch of games we saw not long before the closure alerted the league of a talent that no one has expected to blossom this quickly or with this much explosive energy.
 The issue is, before his breakout, he was quite bad.
 Sure, he was still showing off some wonderful potential, but the production that his team was getting out of him was not up to standard.